Top 10 High Protein Breakfast Foods

 Porridge oats are a good food to eat for breakfast for a number of reasons; for starters porridge oats are a good source of complex carbohydrates and soluble fibre- which not only helps to aid digestion but also means you’ll be able to stay fuller for longer.

-What’s more, the soluble fibre found in oats, a compound called beta-glucan, has also been shown in tons of studies to help lower blood pressure, regulate blood sugar and reduce the risk of diabetes.
-In fact, oats are a food recommended to be consumed to improve heart health and lower the risk of cardiovascular disease (the world’s number one killer).
+What’s more, the soluble fibre found in oats, a compound called beta-glucan, has also been shown in tons of studies to help lower blood pressure, and regulate blood sugar.
+In fact, oats are a food recommended to be consumed to improve heart health and lower the risk of cardiovascular disease.

 To get the most out of your porridge, after cooking add a scoop of flavoured Impact Whey protein or if you’re a vegan or lactose intolerant Soy Protein Isolate.
 Adding a scoop of protein not only adds an extra 20g of good quality protein to your breakfast, but by choosing your favourite flavour, you’ll get the sweetness without the need to add those high calorie toppings such as sugar and syrup.